 I asked Bruce, “Now that you have seen Torii in 2017, what is its legacy; what would you like future generations to know?”
 Bruce, now is his 70’s, paused, then said, “I like the idea of the unknown craftsman, so in a sense, I’d like the future generation to have their own experience.”
 He looked out the window, and added, “Torii has done well for over thirty years—I hope it will be infinite.”
 Indeed, Torii is an American interpretation of a Japanese Shinto art form and structure.

 Djerassi Resident Artists Program was my first and only artist residency.
-Attending Djerassi was a meaningful experience for me.
-The gift of time helped me to grow in strength as a writer.
-Torii inspired me to see what I can create through the use of this eternal symbol.
+Attending Djerassi provided a meaningful experience for me–it fed my soul.
+The gift of time helped me to grow in strength as a writer–a strength from which I draw again and again.
+Torii inspired me to see what I can create every day through the use of this eternal symbol.

 Today, on my desk in San Francisco sits a wooden replica of Torii that Bruce and I constructed in the workshop; it stands next to a pile of dried lichen and forget-me-nots.